alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 ## Use `defaultdict` when there is a single default value

 The [`collections.defaultdict`](https://docs.python.org/3/library/collections.html#collections.defaultdict) go one step beyond.
-They are a goon replacement for dictionaries when there is a unique default value.
+They are a good replacement for dictionaries when there is a unique default value.
 Its first argument is a function which returns the default value.
 It will be called if and only if the key is missing:

 ```python
 from collections import defaultdict